 Mr. Mbodj is also an administrative officer for the business consortium Mbodj et frères, which owns a rice mill in the Senegal River Valley.
 Activity at the mill, like many others in the valley, stopped in May 2018 because they didn’t have enough paddy rice, or whole-grain unprocessed rice, to continue.
 There is no longer enough rice to keep all the rice mills in the area functioning full-time.

 But Mr. Mbodj remains optimistic.
 He says he is “convinced of the good quality of local rice which can compete with imported [rice], even if production is insufficient at the moment.”

-The rice producers’ association say importers are partly responsible for the lack of access to local rice, and plans to raise awareness among importers.
+The rice producers’ association plans to raise awareness among importers, and say importers are partly responsible for the lack of access to local rice.
 Mr. Mbodj says that many importers “prefer to import rice instead of buying local rice and making it available in their wide sales networks.”

 Waly Diouf is the director of the national rice self-sufficiency program.
 He says government authorities support rice producers’ efforts, and adds that “steps have been taken.”
 The government started buying producers’ harvests and organizing their distribution last year.
 The goal is to encourage farmers to continue growing rice by guaranteeing buyers for their crops, and to increase the visibility and availability of local rice for consumers.

 The government has also launched campaigns to promote eating local rice.
 Mr. Diouf says, “It is easier to find local rice in big supermarkets than it was five years ago.”

 Thanks to this government policy, during the 2017/18 season, rice farmers sold all of their harvest.
 National production increased from 950,000 tonnes in 2016/17 to 1,015,000 tonnes in 2017/18.